Sign up to our Newsletter

 Obtain a Bachelor's Degree

-The first step to becoming a corporate lawyer is obtaining a bachelor's degree.
+The first step to is obtaining a bachelor's degree.
 It's a requirement to apply to law school and get your law degree.
 There isn't a required major a person must take to get accepted to law school.
 However, it'd be highly beneficial if you major in something in the business field.

 Having a background in business can be a great advantage when you start practicing as a corporate lawyer in the future.
 Although there's no requirement in what you can take in college, you must keep your GPA up and meet a law school's GPA requirement